ordina-jworks/ordina-jworks.github.io/_posts/2020-03-28-Healthcare-on-FHIR.md

 # Summary
 Today, there's lots of buzz about FHIR.
 You might find it anywhere from federal agencies to major technology companies.
-Google, Microsoft and Apple all have thrown their considerable weight and cloud-based resources behind FHIR and are improving interoperability in healthcare.
+Google, Microsoft and Apple have all thrown in their considerable weight and cloud-based resources behind FHIR and are improving interoperability in healthcare.
 The underlying concepts behind FHIR are important drivers of the push towards interoperability.
 It supports the exchange of data between software applications in healthcare, combining the best features of HL7’s existing interoperability protocols while leveraging the latest web standards and applying a tight focus on implementability.
 FHIR is worth paying attention to because it is a huge step forward in working with healthcare data and is likely to have a significant impact on health IT.